PauloLory-ionos/spec/rest-api-guidelines.md

 **API Design**
 - Parent resource: GET /security-groups/{securityGroupName}
-- Child resources as sub-resources: GET /security-groups/{securityGroupName}/security-rules and GET /security-groups/{securityGroupName}/securityGroupRules/{securityGroupRuleName}
+- Child resources as sub-resources:
+  - GET /security-groups/{securityGroupName}/security-rules
+  - GET /security-groups/{securityGroupName}/securityGroupRules/{securityGroupRuleName}
-- Create child resource: PUT /securityGroups/{securityGroupName}/securityGroupRules/{securityRuleName}
+  - Create child resource:
+    - PUT /security-groups/{securityGroupName}/security-group-rules/{securityGroupRuleName}
-- Delete child along with parent: DELETE /securityGroups/{securityGroupName} would delete both the securityGroup and its securityGroupRules.
+  - Delete child along with parent:
+    - DELETE /security-groups/{securityGroupName} would delete both the securityGroup and its securityGroupRules.

 **Best Practices**:
 - Do not provide a top-level endpoint for the child resource if it makes no sense without the parent, emphasizing the dependency.

 ##### Aggregation Relationship
-- In an aggregation relationship, one entity is loosely associated with another, meaning the child can exist independently of the parent.
+- In an aggregation relationship, one entity is **loosely associated** with another, meaning the child can exist independently of the parent.
 - The parent may reference the child, but if the parent is deleted, the child remains.

 Example: Virtual Machine and Disk.
 A Disk can exist with or without a VirtualMachine, and deleting a VirtualMachine could not affect the Disk entity.